Private Property Tows

 Municipal Tows and PPI: if you believe that the tower has acted improperly (overcharge, rudeness, vehicle damage, etc.) please submit your complaint to our office through the online towing complaint form.
 Please complete the complaint form completely and specifically.
 Details requested help with investigating your complaint.

-Municipal Tows: File a complaint and request an inspection of the damages.
+Municipal Tows: File a complaint HERE.

-Private Property Impounds: damage claims should be addressed with the tower directly.
+Private Property Impounds: Damage claims should be addressed with the tower directly.
 You may also consider a claim with your insurance carrier or in civil court.